 Tue-Thur: 7pm-1am Fri-Sat: 7pm-3am Sun/Mon: Closed

 It’s a small watering hole with some funky- boarding on trashy decor, but their cocktails are good and they know what they’re doing.
 You can get quality cocktails made, or you can go for the budget gin and tonic route, but they have something for everyone.
 Put your party pants on because this place gets a bit rowdier than your traditional cocktail bar and is open to the wee hours of the morning.
 If you bring a to go cup they can even make you a cocktail to go, and you can hang out in nearby Gartnerplatz in the summer.

 Most days at least 5pm-3am, weekends until 4 or 5 am

 Just about everything in this bar is cheap from the drinks to the ambiance.
 It kinda has a gothic church feel to it, without being too gothic.
 It’s a great dive bar to hang out with a young crowd and get drunk.
 There’s lots of space so you should be just fine walking in and partying.
 This is also located in my favorite area of Munich, Gartnerplatz.
 As mentioned above in the summer you’ll find lots of people hanging out and enjoying the long days of summer with drinks and music.

 Schall & Rauch

 The first bar I ever went to in Munich – literally the day I landed I was invited here by some friends.
 It’s near the university and is a popular student hang out, which means cheap, strong drinks and good vibes.
 You’re sure to make friends with locals and other expats alike.
-It’s open early, and they make food, so you can always stop by for to cure your hangover the next day.
+It’s open early, and they make food, so you can always stop by to cure your hangover the next day.

 Schellingstraße 22, 80799 München